AndresFelipeRG/HackerRank-/README.md

 Now the Transformation Cost function can be defined as: V1(A) + V2(B) +Z(C-A-B).
 A = delete, B = insert.

 A, B, C are the operations costs as defined in the problem.
 Z is the total no. of Replace Operations performed.
+#Minimum connected component

+Using DSU, after each operation we can have connected components.
+Let's have a multiset of weights of connected components.
+Initially, it is weight of each node.
+When two connected component is mergered, both weights will be deleted form multiset and sum of them will be inserted.
+For example, if weights are  and , C++ code will be like: mymultiset.erase(mymultiset.find(X));
+mymultiset.erase(mymultiset.find(Y));
+mymultiset.insert(X+Y);
+after each operation you have to print minimum element in this multiset. (it's possible to use any binary tree instead multset).